MiguelGuedelha/miguel-guedelha-umbraco-templates/README.md

 ## Available Templates

-The templates are orchestrated with .NET Aspire for a ready-to-go, batteries included developer experience
+The templates are orchestrated with .NET Aspire for a ready-to-go developer experience

-- `umbraco-headless-bff` - This is the main template which contains both CMS project and a BFF Api layer
+- `umbraco-headless-bff` - This is the main template which contains both CMS project and a BFF API layer

 ## Installation